Among other things, it is used for:

-Graduate freshers are sent a Contract direct from their department; completion and return of the Contract triggers the release of your University Card which will be available for collection during Induction week
+Graduate freshers are sent a contract direct from their department; completion and return of the contract triggers the issue of your University Card, which will be available for collection during Induction week

-Registered visiting students and matriculated non-award students were sent the appropriate application form, which they must complete and return to the Hall.
+Registered visiting students and matriculated non-award students will be sent the appropriate application form to complete and return to the Hall.

 Replacement University Cards